vboyev-MSFT/defender-docs/defender-endpoint/mde-linux-arm.md

 6. Validate the deployment by following these steps:

-   1. In the [Microsoft Defender portal](https://security.microsoft.cm), under **Assets** > **Devices**, look for the Linux device you just onboarded.

-      It can take approximately 20 minutes for the device to show up in the portal.

-   2. On the device, run the following command to check the health status.
+   1. On the device, run the following command to check the health status.
 A return value of `true` denotes that the product is functioning as expected:

       `$ mdatp health --field healthy`

+   2. In the [Microsoft Defender portal](https://security.microsoft.cm), under **Assets** > **Devices**, look for the Linux device you just onboarded.
+It can take approximately 20 minutes for the device to show up in the portal.

 7. If you run into an issue, see [Troubleshoot deploymemt issues](#troubleshoot-deploymemt-issues) (in this article).

+### Deploy using installer script with Ansible

 ## Troubleshoot deploymemt issues